zarr-conventions/zarr-conventions-spec/FAQ.md

   - Generic Zarr tools may eventually provide convention validation features, but this is optional.
 Domain-specific libraries often have built-in validation for their conventions.
   - The `schema_url` makes it possible for generic tooling to validate conventions it wasn't specifically built for.

+- When should schema validation occur?
+  - Schema validation can occur at different points in the data lifecycle, based on lessons from STAC:
+  - **Data providers** almost always validate their metadata against all convention schemas before publishing.
+This ensures data quality at the source.
+  - **Ingestion pipelines** usually validate before adding data to databases or catalogs.
+This provides a consistency check and catches issues early.
+  - **Consumers** often use validation for debugging when data doesn't work as expected.
+If a tool breaks, validating against the convention schemas is a good first debugging step to identify specification violations.
+  - **UIs and tools** may use schema URLs to add functionality dynamically (e.g., a UI might detect a `proj` convention and add a "Projection" section).
+  - Validation is typically an explicit operation (not automatic) since it may require network calls to fetch schemas.
+  - Readers are NOT expected to validate on every read - the schema_url is provided for optional validation when needed.
+  - Writers should ensure their output conforms to the schema, but are not required to perform validation using the schema_url itself (though it can be useful for testing).

 - Should I use prefixes (like `proj:code`) or nesting (like `{"proj": {"code": "..."}}`) for my convention?
   - Both approaches work, and the choice depends on your use case.
   - Prefix style (`proj:code`): flatter structure and easier to access, works well for conventions that extend others, similar to STAC approach, but requires consistent prefix usage.